-ACI Kenya continues to live up to our mission by providing Effective, Simple, Affordable, and Local clean water solutions for people living in rural and urban areas.
+Aqua Clara Kenya (ACK) continues to live up to our mission by providing Effective, Simple, Affordable, and Local clean water solutions for people living in rural and urban areas.
 Over the past five years, we have successfully initiated programs that not only provide clean water to people living in rural areas, but also provide revenue for individuals and their families.
 This has all gained them B Corp status in East Africa with our partners at Climate Impact Partners.
 Visit Aqua Clara Kenya's website at www.aquaclarakenya.com.

 The Biosand Filter Program: